 |K Treatment||Plot Yield|

 Return to top of carrot fertility study

 Go to Oakes Irrigation Research Site 1998 annual report

-Go to Oakes Irrigation Research Site disease studies
+Go to Oakes Irrigation Research Site soil fertility studies

 Go to Oakes Irrigation Research Site crop index

 Go to Oakes Irrigation Research Site home page